False discovery rate smoothing: Examples

-To demonstrate the effectiveness of FDR smoothing, we conducted simulation experiments across eight different scenarios defined by a full cross of two factors: \begin{itemize} \item two different configurations of the site-specific prior signal probability $c_i$.
-In one configuration, the true plateaus (or regions where signals are common) are large; in the other configuration, the true plateaus are small.
-Figure \ref{fig:signal_regions} shows the true prior signal probabilities $c_i$ for the large (left) and small (right) scenarios. \item four different choices for $f_1(z)$, the distribution of test statistics under the alternative hypothesis.
-Each $f_1(z)$ is defined as the Gaussian convolution of some ``noiseless'' signal distribution $\pi(\theta)$, as described below. \end{itemize} In all eight scenarios, the spatial structure was a $128 \times 128$ two-dimensional grid graph, as in the fMRI example.
-We simulated 100 data sets in each scenario and set the desired false discovery rate at $10\%$.
+To demonstrate the effectiveness of FDR smoothing, we conducted simulation experiments across eight different scenarios defined by a full cross of three factors: \begin{itemize} \item two different configurations of the site-specific prior signal probability $c_i$ in a region of heightened signal probability.
+In one configuration, the true prior probability in this region is defined to be saturated at $c_i = 1$; that is, every site in the signal region is a signal.
+In the other configuration, the signal region is defined to be more mixed, with $c_i = 0.5$. \item two different configurations of $c_i$ in the ``background'' region.
+We consider the cases where the background is purely from the null region, $c_i = 0$, and another where the background contains some signal, with $c_i = 0.05$.
+Figure \ref{fig:benchmark_example} (top left panel) shows an example of the site-specific prior distributions. \item two different choices for $f_1(z)$, the distribution of test statistics under the alternative hypothesis.
+Each $f_1(z)$ is defined as the Gaussian convolution of some ``noiseless'' signal distribution $\pi(\theta)$.
+We consider a ``well-separated'' alternative, $\pi(\theta) = \frac{1}{2}\N(-2.5, 1) + \frac{1}{2}\N(2.5, 1)$, that has its modes far from the mode of the null distribution, and a ``poorly-separated'' alternative, $\pi(\theta) = \N(0, 3)$, that has the same mean as the null but with fatter tails. \end{itemize} In all eight scenarios, the spatial structure was a $128 \times 128$ two-dimensional grid graph, as in the fMRI example.
+We simulated 30 data sets in each scenario and set the desired false discovery rate at $10\%$.

 For each data set, we simulated $z$ scores as follows.
 Let $\{c_i\}$ be the true image of prior probabilities, let $\pi(\theta)$ the true (noiseless) distribution of signals, and let $\delta_0$ be a Dirac measure at zero.
 Then $z_i$ is drawn from the mixture model